BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ## Commenting Package Shipment Jobs

 Generous commenting of your package shipping objects helps you to connect jobs to their originations.
-Remote and confirmation jobs might be commented this way, giving you backward pointers to the origin for each package shipment.
+Remote and confirmation jobs might be commented this way, giving you backward pointers to the origin of each package shipment.

     //SHIPJOBR  JOB (123000),'FROM DEV1',CLASS=A,PRTY=6,
     //  MSGCLASS=X,REGION=0M